 When starting the flex scanner a port to the linked in driver is created.
 This port has to be owned by a process.
 This process must not die.
 If it does the port will also terminate.
 Therefor: - Create a permanent process.
-Make sure this process is supervised (so that if it does die, this will be noticed). - Let this process start the flex scanner by calling the megaco_flex_scanner:start() function. - Retrieve the port() and when initiating the megaco_receive_handle, set the encoding_config to [{flex, port()}]. - Pass the receive_handle to the transport module.
+Make sure this process is supervised (so that if it does die, this will be noticed). - Let this process start the flex scanner by calling the megaco_flex_scanner:start/0,1 function. - Retrieve the encoding-config and when initiating the megaco_receive_handle, set the field encoding_config accordingly. - Pass the megacoreceive handle to the transport module.